Ludendorff Bridge: In popular culture

 In the film It's a Wonderful Life, during the World War II montage, the narrator, Joseph, says of the character Marty Hatch, "Marty helped capture the Remagen Bridge."

+The bridge is featured in the 1996 DOS WWII strategy game Offensive.
+In the Allied campaign, it needs to be captured intact; in the Axis campaign, it needs to be destroyed to slow the Allied advance.

 The final three missions in the 2004 PS2 game Call of Duty: Finest Hour ("Road to Remagen", "Last Bridge Standing" and "Into the Heartland") are based around the battle of Remagen, the second-to-last mission specifically based around the bridge.

 The final mission in the 2017 video game Call of Duty: WWII involves the player in helping take the bridge.

 The Bridge at Remagen is a 1969 DeLuxe Color war film in Panavision starring George Segal, Ben Gazzara and Robert Vaughn.
-The film is a highly fictionalized version of actual events during the last months of World War II when the 9th Armored Division approached Remagen and captured the intact Ludendorff Bridge.
+The film, made in Czechoslovakia in 1968 at the smaller old bridge of Davle, is a highly fictionalized version of actual events during the last months of World War II when the 9th Armored Division approached Remagen and captured the still intact Ludendorff Bridge during the Battle of Remagen.

 The World War II game Hell Let Loose features Ludendorff Bridge in the "Remagen" map where players fight for control of the bridge.